 to the SPase I cleavage site.
 See also

-Not very well.
-Bacterial TAT signal peptides, which direct their proteins through
+Yes.
+Bacterial and archaeal Tat signal peptides (Tat/SPI), which direct their proteins through

-hydrophobic than normal (Sec) signal peptides.
-As a consequence,
+hydrophobic than "normal" (Sec) signal peptides.
+See also

 A signal anchor is a transmembrane helix located close to the N-terminus